-You need to: Enjoy being creative and applying practical skills to make quality products.
-Be enthusiastic, organised and committed as well as work independently.
-Complete coursework with teacher supervision.
-What it is useful for after Year 11 A levels in Product Design or Fashion & Textiles/BTEC courses Employers appreciate the problem solving and technical skills developed.
-Who can I speak to about this course?
-Mr Adams, Head of Design and Technology.
+- Enjoy being creative and applying practical skills to make quality products. - Be enthusiastic, organised and committed as well as work independently and in teams. - Complete coursework with teacher supervision.

+- A levels in Product Design or Fashion & Textiles/BTEC courses - Employers appreciate the problem solving and technical skills developed.

+• Mr Adams, Head of Design and Technology.

-- log on to the National Careers' Information Service or KUDOS, Eduqas Engineering. - Technical Award web page: https://eduqas.co.uk/umbraco.surface/blobstorage/downl oad?nodeld=38020
+- log on to the National Careers' Information Service or KUDOS, Eduqas Engineering. - Technical Award web page: https://eduqas.co.uk/umbraco.surface/blobstorage/download?nodeld=38020